 Photo Copyright 2015 Crown Media Family Networks/Photographer: Jeremy Lee

-Making your own pinata is surprising easy and fun.
+Are you wanting to make your own diy piñata?
+Then you are in luck because making your own pinata is surprising easy and fun.
 Besides making great party decor, they are also fun diy gifts.

 DIY Miniature Pinata Supplies: